cyrilghali/zet/20221111002855/README.md

 # The Three Jobs inside Product Management - Daniele Beccari

 * Building the product.
-Features, user stories, designs...
-80% of PM can do it.
+Features, user stories, designs… 80% of PM can do it.
 * Decide what to build next.
 20% of PM can do it.
 * Aligning interests between stakeholders.
-10% of PM can do it
+10% of PM can do it.

 * https://www.linkedin.com/pulse/three-jobs-inside-product-management-what-matters-cpo-daniele-beccari/